-For thousands of years, we've devised ways of remedying this situation, exchanging stuff we need less for stuff we’d like more.
+For thousands of years, we've devised ways to remedy this situation, exchanging stuff we need less for stuff we’d like more.
 Since you’re starting this course, you’ve probably heard of a relatively new method of exchanging goods and services called cryptocurrency.

 To understand cryptocurrency, and the truth behind the claims of the problems it will solve and the dangers it will create, it helps to make sure we understand some basics about money in general.

 Before we consider money, we can look at a system for exchanging goods and services that's easier to understand: bartering.
 Bartering is a direct exchange, trading something you have that the other person wants for something they have that you want.

 You’ve probably bartered in the past yourself, like that time you traded your apple for a cookie in the school cafeteria.

 The advantage of bartering is in its simplicity: you exchange directly for whatever it is that you want.
 However, a challenge with bartering arises when you want something from someone who wants something you don’t have.
 For example, you have an apple, and you’d really like to trade it for your friend’s cookie, but your friend is craving a salty snack.

 Is it possible for both you and your friend to get what you want by bartering?

 Bartering can be simple and direct, but getting what you want in exchange for what you have might require coordination between more than just you and the person who has what you want.